Canadian skeleton racer Greszczyszyn, a teacher, mourns Florida shooting

 "I don't know what we can do," Greszczyszyn said, his eyes red.
 "I don't know.
 Laws only do so much."

-Greszczyszyn was 21st after the first two runs of the competition, which ends Friday.
+Greszczyszyn was 21st after the first two runs of the competition, which ends on Friday.